ryanguill/fp-cfc/readme.md

 ## Result

-If you have an operation that might succeed or fail, and you a) need a type that both represents the success or failure but also might contain the value of either the result or the error message, `Result` is a good fit.
+If you have an operation that might succeed or fail, and you a) need a type that both represents the success or failure but also might contain the value of either the result or the error message, `Result` is a good fit. `Result`s are immutable, no operations on them should change the data they contain.

 The terminology used here is `Ok` and `Err`, the variable is an `Ok` if the result represents a success, it is an `Err` if the result represents a failure.
 Both can contain data.

-You have two ways to create an Result.
+You have two ways to create a `Result`.

 `var myOk = fp.Result().Ok("my success value"); // Ok`

 `var myErr = fp.Result().Err("my error message"); // Err`

-You can use the functions `isOk()` and `isErr()` to figure out what kind of Result you have.
+You can use the functions `isOk()` and `isErr()` to figure out what kind of `Result` you have.

 ```
 var myResult = fp.Result().Ok(1);